-The activity specifically aims to develop the capacities of local artists from Upper Egypt to use forum theatre to challenge gender discrimination and VAWG within their communities and support them in leading interactive street performances, taking theatre outside of theatrical institutions and into public spaces.
-Forum theatre transforms the performance space to a forum for discussion and is thus often used by socially excluded and disempowered groups to create awareness about and tackle social problems through a participatory approach.
+The activity specifically aims to develop the capacities of local artists from Upper Egypt to use forum theatre to advance the empowerment of women and girls and to end VAWG within their communities.
+The activity will support artists in leading interactive street performances, taking theatre outside of theatrical institutions and into public spaces.

-The NGO will build the capacities of local artists, both men and women, from independent theatre troupes on forum theatre techniques, the tools and techniques necessary to challenge harmful beliefs and a clearer understanding of the different forms of VAW, it's impacts and appropriate response and prevention mechanisms.
+The NGO will build the capacities of local artists, both men and women, from independent theatre troupes on forum theatre techniques, the tools and techniques necessary to challenge harmful practices which are at the root of VAWG and inequalities between women and men, and to create community-level understanding around the different forms of VAW, it's impacts and appropriate response and prevention mechanisms in place which communities can utilise.